telerik/kendo-ui-core/docs/controls/charts/chart-types/funnel-charts.md

 ---
 title: Funnel Charts
-page_title: jQuery Funnel Chart UI in Kendo UI DataViz
+page_title: Funnel Charts | Kendo UI Charts
-description: Overview of Kendo jQuery Funnel Chart with Funnel Series.
-How to create it and use the different options it provides.
+description: "Learn how to create a Kendo UI Funnel Chart and use the different options it provides."
+slug: funnelcharts_widget
 ---

-## Funnel Chart
+# Funnel Charts

-The Funnel Chart represents its data in trapezoid area splitted into several segments.

-Each segment represents the different values for each of the items of the series.
-The value of the dataItem can control both the height and/or the form of the different segments.
+The [Kendo UI Funnel Chart widget](http://demos.telerik.com/kendo-ui/funnel-charts/index) displays a single series of data in progressively decreasing or increasing proportions, organized in segments, where each segment represents the value for the particular item from the series.
+The values of the items can also influence the height and the shape of the corresponding segments.

-### When to use a Funnel Chart
+## Basic Usage

+### Suitability

-Funnel charts are a type of chart, often used to represent stages in a sales process and show the amount of potential revenue for each stage.
-This type of chart can also be useful in identifying potential problem areas in an organization’s sales processes.
-A funnel chart is similar to a stacked percent bar chart.
-The Funnel charts are well suited for displaying several values.
+Kendo UI Funnel Charts are often used to represent stages in a sales process and to show the amount of potential revenue from each stage.
+They are also useful when identifying potential problem areas in the sales processes of an organization.
+The Funnel Charts are similar to the [Kendo UI Stacked Bar Charts](http://demos.telerik.com/kendo-ui/bar-charts/stacked-bar) and are well suited for displaying several values.

-### Understanding dynamicHeight, dynamicSlope and neckRatio
+### Concepts

+The basic conceptual options of a Kendo UI Funnel Chart are:

-Dynamic Height specifies whether the different elements should have equal height (when dynamicHeight is equal to false) or the height of each element should be based on its value.
+* `dynamicHeight`&mdah;It specifies whether the different elements should have equal height, when equal to `false`, or the height of each element should be based on its value.

-If dynamicSlope is disabled then the neckRatio option is taken into account which specifies the ratio between the top and the bottom bases of the whole funnel series.
+* `dynamicSlope`&mdash;When disabled, the `neckRatio` option is taken into account.
+When enabled, the `neckRatio` is neglected and each segment creates its form based on the ratio between the current value and the next value.
-For example if neckRatio is set to ten then the top base will be ten times smaller than the bottom base.
+* `neckRatio`&mdash;It specifies the ratio between the top and the bottom bases of the whole funnel series.
+For example, if set to `ten`, the top base will be ten times smaller than the bottom base, as demonstrated below.

-The following example shows a funnel chart with neckRatio set to 10.
+**Figure 1.
+A Funnel Chart with its `neckRatio` set to 10**

 ![Funnel Chart](/controls/charts/chart-types/funnel-neckratio.png)

-When dynamicSlope is enabled then the neckRatio is neglected and each segment creates its form based on the ratio between the current value and the next value.
+## Configuration

+### Create the Funnel Chart

-You can see how the widths of the bases for each segment are based on the ratio currentValue/nextValue in the next example.
+The example below demonstrates the way the widths of the bases for each segment are based on the `currentValue/nextValue` ratio.

+###### Example

     <div id="chart"></div>
     <script>